 KDD is a company that strives to be affirming, welcoming, and inclusive.
 We are proud signatories of the Scottish Business Pledge and business supporters of BIPOC in fiber, standing in solidarity with those wishing to effect long lasting structural change in our industry.
 As an employer, as a manufacturer and as a retailer, transparency, and accountability are at the heart of our ethos.
 From documentary photography to collections of essays and designs, our range of projects and creative collaborations are explicitly and intentionally anti-racist.
 We commit to evaluate our business to ensure that we remain welcoming to all members of our community.
 We will listen and seek to put things right if we don’t meet your expectations.

 The best way to see what we are up to is by following this blog.
 To be the first to know about our new projects and products, please sign up for our newsletter.

 If you need help with a pattern, please pop into our Ravelry group, check the relevant discussion thread, and post a query (if you’ve not found an answer!).
-For all other queries (including trade customer enquiries), contact us at firstname.lastname@example.org
+For all other customer queries, contact Maylin at firstname.lastname@example.org

 The KDD shop

 If you are interested in our books or yarn, knitwear or prints, just head on over to the shop.